Restaurant Brighton's guide to

 The shops in the Lanes Brighton are the city’s crown jewels.
 This labyrinth of 16th-century alleyways is a world-renowned destination for jewelry, antiques, and luxury boutiques.
 Walking through these historic twittens—the Sussex word for narrow alleys—feels like stepping back in time, yet the energy is purely modern.

 Hanningtons Lane is a stunning recent addition to the city’s retail map, having revitalised a historic portion of the Lanes.
-It’s home to colourful street art, ice cream parlours, and unique brands, perfectly blending the old with the new.
+It’s home to colourful street art, ice cream parlours, and unique independent brands, perfectly blending the old with the new.
 After navigating the maze, you’ll be hungry.
 Check out our guide to restaurants in the Brighton Lanes to find everything from secret sushi spots to high-end seafood.
+This is the Flint House in the Hannington’s area, by the popular Gingerman Group.

 2. North Laine: The Independent Heart of the City